cubexch/ws-api/generated/md/src/market_data.md

 ### MarketByOrder
 Market by order snapshot message.
-This is chunked into `numChunks` and starts with `chunk = 0`.
-A snapshot is sent on first connect. `Level`'s should be concatened until `chunk = numChunks - 1`.
+This is chunked into `num_chunks` and starts with `chunk = 0`.
+A snapshot is sent on first connect. `Level`'s should be concatened until `chunk = num_chunks - 1`.
 Orders are sent in order of FIFO queue priority so the first order of a level should be the first order to be matched when that level is aggressed.